CDCgov/NWSS/Submission_Guide_for_Jurisdictions.md

 ## Overview

-To promote transparency, reproducibility, and shared learning across the National Wastewater Surveillance System (NWSS), this repository is intended for collaboration among jurisdictions, CDC, and the public. **All repository contents—including forks, branches, issues, and pull requests—are fully public.**
+To promote transparency, reproducibility, and shared learning, this repository is intended for collaboration among jurisdictions, CDC, and the public. **All repository contents—including forks, branches, issues, and pull requests—are fully public.**
 **Do not submit any material that is not appropriate for public release.**

 Jurisdictions are encouraged to contribute code, analytic workflows, and tools that support NWSS program goals.
 Please follow the guidance below when adding materials to this repository.